agoose77/phd-thesis/content/2602-noise-and-baseline-removal.md

   figure:
     caption: FPN channel waveforms digitised by the GET acquisition system, alongside their binned mean, for a random AGET chip.
-Each FPN waveform has a different vertical offset, which can be modeled to first-order as contributing a constant offset in the computed average basliebaseline.
+Each FPN waveform has a different vertical offset, which can be modelled to first-order as contributing a constant offset in the computed average basliebaseline.
 In practice, this offset is unimportant;
       even when using the nearest-FPN channel for noise estimation, there is typically a non-zero offset that necessitates a baseline removal step.
 The x-axis is given